Tawanhua/Temuzon-ecommerce-project/README.md

 Tech Stack: ReactJS using JS, ExpressJS, NodeJS, SQLite, Sequelize

-In the project directory, you can run:
+In the project directories, you can run locally:

 ### `npm run dev`